Fourth degree sexual assault charges carry lifelong consequences. Hire a top defense attorney to help mitigate them.

 Does fourth degree sexual assault require that I report on the sex offender registry?

 The sex offender registry is a public catalog including the name, arrest charges, and convictions of individuals who’ve committed certain sex offenses in Wisconsin.
 This catalog is available online and is certainly accessible by members of the public.
-Having your name end up in the sex offender registry is absolutely a miserable conclusion to a criminal case.
+Having your name end up in the sex offender registry is an absolutely miserable conclusion to a criminal case.

 Finally, why hire Van Severen Law Office to defend my criminal case?

 The answer here is simple: this is all we do.
 And we’re good at it.
 While every sex crime case is different, and requires different strategies, our criminal defense attorneys have decades of experience.
 We spend every day fighting the government to ensure fair results for our clients.
-We certainly don’t handle divorce work.
+We don’t handle civil cases.
+Or divorce work.
 And we aren’t involved in any kind of commercial litigation.
 We dedicate literally 100% of our practice to criminal defense.

-Call us at (414) 270-0202.
+Contact us at (414) 270-0202.
 Let’s start fighting your case.